 According to the administrator, the 14-year-old boy was used by the other suspect identified as Gabriel Akuom, 22, to steal the laptops from the head teacher's office on Monday night.

 SEE ALSO: Suspect behind car theft syndicate arrested in Kitale, seven cars recovered

 "We received the report from the school about the loss of the gadgets and investigation led us to the two.
 We recovered three of the 16 stolen laptops from the minor," he said.

-Speaking to The Standard, the school's headteacher Mr Walter Oyaro said that he noticed that the suspects who had gained entry through the window had broken into his office.
+, the school's headteacher Mr Walter Oyaro said that he noticed that the suspects who had gained entry through the window had broken into his office.

 He added that upon inquiry, the boy volunteered information and even led them to their home where three laptops were recovered.